 Singapore Airlines collaborates with world-acclaimed chefs who own Michelin-starred restaurants, like Singaporean culinary maestro Sam Leong, Suzanne Goin of Los Angeles’ Lucques, Carlo Cracco of the Michelin two-star restaurant of the same name in Milan, and Matthew Moran of one of Sydney’s finest restaurants.

-The food on offer during this 13 hour flight from London to Singapore was some of the best our team has experienced all their my years of travelling.
+During this 13-hour flight from London to Singapore, the food on offer was some of the best our team has experienced all their years of traveling.

 Lunch was served shortly after takeoff, and we choose the following selection from the menu:

-Canapes: Singapore chicken and beef satay with onion, cucumber, and spicy peanut sauce.
+- Singapore chicken and beef satay with onion, cucumber, and spicy peanut sauce

-Appetiser: marinated lobster with radish and saffron yoghurt, served with chickpeas, orange and frisee.
+- Marinated lobster with radish and saffron yogurt, served with chickpeas, orange, and frisee.

-Main course: seared Aberdeen angus beef Rossini style, served with foie gras, Anna potatoes-spinach, mesclun salad, and Marsala wine sauce.
+- Seared Aberdeen Angus beef Rossini style, served with foie gras, Anna potatoes-spinach, mesclun salad, and Marsala wine sauce

-Dessert: vanilla meringue on chestnut mousse with vanilla icea cream and mango sauce.
+- Vanilla meringue on chestnut mousse with vanilla ice cream and mango sauce

-Another dessert: Tarte tatin or warmed classic caramelized apple turnover tart served with milk ice cream and fresh berries.
+- Tarte Tatin or warmed classic caramelized apple turnover tart served with milk ice cream and fresh berries

 Ninety minutes prior to landing, above the Gulf of Bengal, the following breakfast was served:

-Bircher muesli, rolled oat soaked in milk and natural yoghurt with fresh berries.
+- Bircher muesli, rolled oat soaked in milk and natural yogurt with fresh berries

-The food really was First Class as you can see from the extensive photos above, and served in fine dining style with white tablecloths and so forth.
+The food really was First Class, as you can see from the extensive photos above, and served in a fine dining style with white tablecloths and so forth.